 Adding to the overall experience, the scenic hike to even reach the falls featured gorgeous valleys and snow-speckled mountains seemingly typical of the Mt Timpanogos Wilderness.

-Add it all up and I had to consider this waterfall as one of my favorites in Utah.
+Nevertheless, add it all up and I had to place this waterfall high up the list as one of my favorites in Utah.

 This 607ft multi-step waterfall in Provo Canyon was easily the biggest and most impressive one in the Salt Lake City and Provo vicinity.